fouric/lightning-cd/README.md

 Disclaimer
 ---------

-This is the Common Lisp branch of Lightning, and is currently virtually unusable.
-The original version is written in Python, and is _much_ more fast, stable, and powerful than the Lisp version; if you want to actually _use_ Lightning, then you should use the Python branch, as I do.
+This is the Common Lisp branch of Lightning, and is currently not quite ready for production use just yet.
+The original version is written in Python, and is much more fast, stable, and powerful than the Lisp version; if you want to use Lightning, then you're probably better off using the Python branch until things get just a bit more stable here.
 However, I plan to make this branch the primary one as soon as it works reasonably well, so you might want to be prepared to migrate sometime in the near future.

 Dependencies
 -----------